American Society of Plastic Surgeons

 S

-• Sclerotherapy: Sclerosing solution injected into a vein, causing it to collapse and fade from view.
+• Sclerotherapy: Sclerosing solution is injected into a vein, causing it to collapse and fade from view.

 • Silicone implants: Breast implants filled with an elastic gel solution.

-• Simple linear veins: Veins which appear as thin, separate lines, and are commonly seen on the inner knee or on the face.
+• Simple linear veins: Veins that appear as thin, separate lines and are commonly seen on the inner knee or the face.

 • Skin resurfacing: Treatment to improve the texture, clarity and overall appearance of your skin.